Lecture Notes in Statistical Mechanics and Mesoscopics

-{\bf The Mermin-Wagner theorem:-- } In the Heisenberg model the order parameter has a continuous symmetry with respect to spin rotations.
-This is different from the Ising model where the symmetry is discrete (up/down).
+{\bf The Mermin-Wagner theorem:-- } In the Heisenberg and Landau-Ginzburg models the order parameter has a continuous symmetry with respect to spin rotations.
+This is different from the Ising and Landau models where the symmetry is discrete (up/down).
 The Mermin-Wagner theorem states that continuous symmetries cannot be spontaneously broken at finite temperature in $d\le2$ systems with short-range interactions.
 This is due to long-range fluctuations, corresponding to massless "Goldstone modes".
 These fluctuations cost little energy, while contribute large entropy.
 Hence at finite temperatures the ${T=0}$ broken symmetry is washed away.

 Let us outline the argument that explains the dimensionality issue.
 Assume that there is a long range order.
 Use the Gaussian approximation to calculate the correlation function around the selected minimum.
-The Goldstone modes are massless (which is like ${r=0}$ in the Landau-Ginzburg model).
+The Goldstone modes are massless (which is like ${r=0}$ in the Landau model).
 Hence ${g(r) = \text{FT}[1/k^2]}$.
 The area under $g(r)$ diverges due to the low wavelength fluctuations if $d\le2$, indicating that the minimum is washed away.

 \sheadC{The XY model}